SaraGjosheva/QA-Projects/README.md

 ## Getting Started

 To explore any of these projects, clone this repository and navigate to the respective project folder.
-Each project contains a `README.md` file with specific setup instructions.
+Each project contains a `README.md` file with specific description.

 ## Contact